Child Psychology Internship

-Interns serve in a primary placement for the entire year at either Children’s - Minneapolis or Children’s - St. Paul, where they will gain broad-based child clinical experience in assessment, intervention, and consultation-liaison to the medical services.
+Interns serve in a primary placement for the entire year at either Children’s - Minneapolis or Children’s - St. Paul, where they will gain broad-based clinical child/adolescent experience in assessment, intervention, and consultation-liaison to the medical services.
 Interns also will gain additional clinical experience in pediatric psychology and neuropsychology services in order to be competitive for postdoctoral fellowships in these areas.
 Within each hospital setting, interns will focus on experience with general outpatient psychological services (assessment and intervention), medical consultation, research-based practice, multicultural competence, and professional development/supervision.
 Clinical activity decisions are jointly made by the intern and training director to address both the interests and individual training needs of the intern, as well as competency expectations for a child clinical psychologist.

 A number of activities are included to support the training program’s goals.
 In addition to direct clinical services (expectation of 10-15 hours each week), other training and educational opportunities include the following:

 - Didactic seminars weekly regarding topics on assessment, intervention, consultation-liaison, and multicultural diversity

 - Case conferences (interns have opportunities to present routinely)